scalarhq/Video-Transcoder-Codecs-Formats/README.md

 ```
 **If the formats are not updated with codec, they will not be displayed**

-*The codec object name will be the file name you gave, that is if you name your file h264.js, the object will be name H264*
+*The codec object name will be the file name you gave, that is if you name your file h264.js, the object will be named H264*

 ```
 // Formats Example